General

 What is the vision for Tunney’s Pasture?

-Over the long term, Tunney’s Pasture will be transformed from a single-use employment centre into a vibrant transit-oriented and sustainable mixed-use community that is integrated with surrounding neighbourhoods, while maintaining a strong federal presence.
+Over the long term, Tunney’s Pasture will be transformed from a single-use employment centre into a vibrant transit-oriented and sustainable mixed-use community that is integrated with surrounding neighbourhoods, while maintaining a federal presence.
 It will be built on a foundation of sustainability, accessibility, and modern infrastructure.

 Why is PSPC collaborating with Canada Lands on this project?

 Canada Lands Company is a self-financing federal Crown corporation specializing in real estate development, whose goal is to produce the best possible benefit for Canadian communities and the Government of Canada.
+The collaboration leverages each organization’s respective strengths to deliver the Master Plan that will benefit Canadians and the Government of Canada.
+The result will be a vibrant, transit-oriented, mixed-use community with continuing federal uses.

-Have heritage considerations been taken into account?
+Have heritage considerations continued to be taken into account?

 When will this project be completed?

 The redevelopment of Tunney’s Pasture is a long-term endeavour.
 See the project timelines for more information on short-term plans.
+Canada Lands is committed to enabling housing faster by focusing on the parcels that can be more easily developed for housing.

 How is transportation and parking envisioned for Tunney’s Pasture?

-One of our guiding principles is for Tunney’s to be a connected and public transit-oriented development, which encourages employees, residents, and visitors to use transit or active transportation for the movements to, from, and around the site.
+One of our guiding principles is for Tunney’s Pasture to be a connected and public transit-oriented development, which encourages employees, residents, and visitors to use transit or active transportation for the movements to, from, and around the site.

 We will be creating complete streets which offer safe cycling and walking paths while ensuring street parking will be available to the public to support retail and community uses.
 We will ensure that parking is provided in buildings or designed to be screened from the street.
+Through the implementation of the Master Plan, Canada Lands Company will prepare a comprehensive parking strategy which will includes coordination with remaining federal departments.

 Will the Tunney's Traffic Management Plan include planning for traffic pattern impacts on the broader neighbourhood?